^^ Back to top

-There are four main types of kidney stones:
+The four main types of kidney stones are:

 - calcium stones

-- struvite stones contain magnesium and ammonia, and are often horn-shaped and quite large
+- struvite stones – contain magnesium and ammonia; often horn-shaped and quite large

-- uric acid stones are usually smooth, brown and softer than other forms of kidney stones
+- uric acid stones – usually smooth, brown and softer than other types of kidney stones

-- cystine stones are often yellow and resemble crystals rather than stones
+- cystine stones – often yellow and resemble crystals rather than stones

-Kidney stones are usually formed following a build-up of a substance in the body.
+Kidney stones are usually formed following a build-up of certain chemicals in the body.

 This build-up may be any of the following:

-- cystine (an amino acid that helps build protein)
+- cysteine – an amino acid that helps to build protein

 Certain medical conditions can lead to an unusually high level of these substances in your urine.

-You are also more likely to develop kidney stones if you do not drink enough fluids.
+You're also more likely to develop kidney stones if you don't drink enough fluids.

 Recurrent kidney stones

-- you have had several kidney or urinary infections
+- have had several kidney or urinary infections

-- you have had a kidney stone before, particularly if this was before you were 25
+- have had a kidney stone before, particularly if it was before you were 25

-- you have had an intestinal bypass (surgery on your digestive system), or a disease of the small intestine, such as Crohn's disease (inflammation of the gut)
+- have had an intestinal bypass (surgery on your digestive system), or a condition affecting the small intestine, such as Crohn's disease

-There is evidence that certain types of medication may increase your risk of developing recurrent kidney stones.
+There's evidence to suggest that certain medications may increase your risk of developing recurrent kidney stones.
 These include: